SarahAllenReed/truckstopcoffee/content/post/faq.md

 ### I tuned into your radio show.
 Love your voice, but what's up with your accent?

 I've often joked that my accent is half Saint Louis hood and half Ozark backwoods.
-This is mostly correct--I hail from a mix of the rougher parts of both of those places, and there's also a bit of Mainer thrown in from my time on the East coast, as well as some other bastardizations--but the reason it's so thick comes down to one factor; isolation.
+This is mostly correct--I hail from a mix of the rougher parts of both of those places, and there's also a bit of Mainer thrown in from my time on the East coast, as well as some other bastardizations--but the reason it's so thick comes down to one factor: isolation.

 The thing about accents is that they're mostly shorthand for whatever language you happen to be speaking.
 I've spent a lot of time travelling alone, and when you talk to yourself like a crazy person as much as I do, you tend to talk to yourself exclusively in that shorthand, and if you already *had* an accent it tends to make it worse.
 Hence why it's a bit thicker and a bit more wonky than a lot of other Missourians.
 I've spent a lot of time practicing my [steno](https://www.merriam-webster.com/dictionary/stenography), so to speak.

 ### What are you supposed to be, exactly/Are you a boy or a girl/What's going on with the whole gender thing you got goin' on there?

-*sigh* Here's the easiest answer, in the immortal words of the Muppets.

 <div class="caption floatcenter">
   <p><a href= "/faq/02.jpg"><img src="/faq/4.png" alt="I'm an ARTIST"></a></p>
   <p> my gender is &quot;gay muppet&quot; </p>
 </div>

-I use she/her (and no other set of) pronouns, feminine nouns in languages with gendered nouns, and I identify wih neither womanhood nor as a man.
+I often refer to myself as a "trans femme" or "femboi", and that's the best descriptor you're going to get.
+I use she/her *(and no other set of)* pronouns, feminine nouns in languages with gendered nouns, and I identify wih neither womanhood nor as a man.
 I also do not consider being "nonbinary" to apply to me.

-If you'd like a more thorough explanation, expand the following section.
-Fair warning: the following is about as blunt and hostile to this question as my answer to it would be in real life should it come up.
+If that sounds like an unsatisfactory explanation, I can't help you.
+While a lot of my work is explicitly queer in content and nature, the specifics of said queerness isn't something I care to go into detail unless I have to in order to tell the specific story I'm telling.
+Thing is, 99% of the time neither my gender presentation nor my sexual preferences are particularly relevant for those stories, and I don't view it useful for the audience to know--or care--*what* I am as long as I have successfully communicated *who* I am and what I stand for.

+That 99% of the time includes the stories involving the difficulties of being trans in America, for the record.
+The types of ingrates who don't care for queer folk often don't give a shit *what* you are, specifically.
+They're usually just more than happy to disregard you at best or shoot you at worst just for being some flavor of queer, especially if the flavor you are doesn't fit into whatever box they think they can use for their purposes.

+And because of (or in spite of) those folk--as well as my usual general insistence on my way of being in the world being purposefully hard to categorize--I'm not exactly interested in making who and what i am easily quantifiable.
+If you're willing to read my work and gender me correctly regardless of whether you "get whatever it is I am", then you're probably chill in my book.

 <details>
-  <summary style="color:#b288dd;">If you're the type to ask trans folks invasive questions and absolutely insist upon needing a more thorough explanation, click here.</summary>
+  <summary style="color:#b288dd;">If you'd like a more thorough explanation, click here to expand the following section.
+Fair warning: the following is about as blunt and hostile to this question as my answer to it would be in real life should it come up.</summary>

 ---